TomRoush/PdfBox-Android/README.md

 PdfBox-Android
 ==============

-The beginnings of a port of Apache's PdfBox library to be usable on Android
+The beginnings of a port of Apache's PdfBox library to be usable on Android.
+The latest jar for the latest build can be found inside the PdfBoxAndroid folder

 The main code of this project is licensed under the Apache 2.0 License, found at http://www.apache.org/licenses/LICENSE-2.0.html